thomasmore-imd/devtools/editors/visual_studio_code.md

 #### 1.2.8.3.
 Stylelint

 Stylelint automatically validates your CSS markup on the go while coding.
 It automatically outputs problems and hints to improve quality to the panel of Visual Studio Code.

+### 1.2.9.
+VueJS

+#### 1.2.9.1.
+Vetur

+Vetur is a must-have for anyone working with VueJS inside Visual Studio Code.
+The Extension adds auto-completion, syntax highlighting, linting and more.
+The developer behind Vetur even made a great documentation for working with the extension.
+Check it out!